 3 Tools to Getting Started with Structured Data Help

-There are some really great tools that will help you to not only develop your own structured data, but also implement it in the right way.
-For example, Google’s Structured Data Markup Helper, will walk you through step by step to develop this code (and remember that the structured data will not be exclusive to Google).
+There are some really great tools that will help you to not only develop your own markups but also implement them in the right way.
+For example, Google’s Structured Data Markup Helper will walk you through step by step to develop this code (and remember that the entered text will not be exclusive to Google).

-Remember with Structured Data: Keep the User in Mind
+Remember: Keep the User in Mind

 Have you ever typed in something like “recipe that has eggs and a crust” and found the perfect quiche recipe?
-Or maybe something like “show about 7 kingdoms and dragon queen” and were given Game of Thrones results?
-Okay, while these examples might be obvious, structured data is what allows users to search for non-sensible query
+Or maybe something like “show about seven kingdoms and a dragon queen” and were given Game of Thrones as a result?
+Okay, while these examples might be obvious, structured data is what allows users to search for a non-sensible query.

-Formatting & Rules to Consider with Structured Data
+Formatting and Rules to Consider

-One of the key things to keep in mind with structured data is actually formatting.
-There are three formats are generally supported by search engines: JSON-LD, Microdata, and RDFa.
+One of the key things to keep in mind with structured data is formatting.
+There are three formats that are generally supported by search engines: JSON-LD, Microdata, and RDFa.
 You can read a little more about these three formats in the following table, which was constructed by Google:

 There are extensive best practice and formatting guidelines to consider in addition to the actual coding itself.
 I will not go through all of them in this article, but some of the most important things to keep in mind as you implement structured data on your site include:

 - You can use multiple structured data objects on the same page.
 As long as it is relevant, you can have multiple structured data objects on the same page.
-In fact, having multiple objects allows search engine bots and SERP algorithms to classify your site more easily so that you can appear in search engine results.
+In fact, having multiple objects allows search engine bots and SERP algorithms to classify your site more easily so that you can appear more prominently in search engine results.

 So What Can You Mark Up?

-There is actually quite a lot you can mark up with structured data.
+There is actually quite a lot you can mark up.
 A full list is provided here, with terminology and vocabulary.
 The hierarchy is split between “textual property values” and “things that describe.”
-You can provide information about products, services, events, organizations, people, places, etc., but each one of these has a specific style and format that must be used in order to make similar items look similar to search bots.
+You can provide information about products, services, events, organizations, people, places, and more.
+Still, each one of these has a specific style and format that must be used in order to make similar items look similar to search bots.

-Any SEO or digital marketing professional who is familiar with structured data will admit that it can seem really overwhelming without any experience or trial.
-However, hopefully this article has shown that there are so many tools and resources available, and when explained simply, it makes a lot of sense why sites need to have structured data to be successful.
+Any SEO or digital marketing professional familiar with structured data will admit that it can seem overwhelming without any experience or trial.
+However, hopefully this article has shown that there are so many tools and resources available, and when explained in simpler terms, it makes a lot of sense why sites need to have structured data to be successful.